bpat30/PersonalizationTheory/README.md

 Based on the resulting metrics of the two models and their computational complexity, a model will be chosen and hyperparameters will be tuned via grid search.

-Finally, the model will then be used to predict the top 3 New movies for a user.
+Finally, the model will then be extended to predict the top 3 New movies for a user.
 The definition of new movie will be the top three newest movies with high prediction or rating value for a respective user which may be a movie that is over one year old.

 ## File descriptions:
 MovieTweetings ALS.ipynb : The implementation of the methodology above is contained in this notebook